 The Howl-O-Scream 2012 television commercial:

 Part of the promotional efforts for Howl-O-Scream 2012 included a Facebook game featuring Trickster.
-Here is a screengrab of the video that was part of the game:
+Here is a screengrab of the video that was part of the game (video originally uploaded to YouTube by Oni Hartstein):

 Additional images and details on Howl-O-Scream 2012 will be added in the future.